pja35/SXP/docs/wiki/BaumwaidnerWaidner.md

 ---
-title: BaumwaidnerWaidner
+title: Baumwaidner Waidner
 permalink: wiki/BaumwaidnerWaidner/
 layout: wiki
 ---

-This paper is referenced by [AsokanSchunter](/SXP/wiki/AsokanSchunter "wikilink") and [MukhamedovRyan](/SXP/wiki/MukhamedovRyan "wikilink").
+This paper is referenced by [Asokan Schunter](/SXP/wiki/AsokanSchunter "wikilink") and [Mukhamedov Ryan](/SXP/wiki/MukhamedovRyan "wikilink").
 It is an abuse-free asynchronous multi-party optimistic contract signing protocols.
 Say there are *n* parties: